-Assignment 1: Audience Analysis Memo.
+Assignment 1: Audience Analysis Memo

 This assignment asks you to compare and contrast the primary and secondary audiences of two Websites.
 You will write a memo to your instructor analyzing both Websites and their audiences and explain the persuasive strategies each Website uses to serve its audience's needs.

-Assignment 2: Professional Job Application + Memo.
+Assignment 2: Professional Job Application + Memo

 This assignment asks you to write a job application letter and create a resume for a real job opening that you are qualified.
 You will also create a memo describing how you adapted your resume and letter to the specific job.

-Assignment 3: Instructions + Memo.
+Assignment 3: Instructions + Memo

 This assignment asks you to write a set of instructions on how to complete a specific task.
 You must write your instructions to a specific target audience.
 You will also create a memo discussing your writing and design strategies for meeting your audience's information needs.

-Assignment 4: Technical Object Description.
-This assignment requires you to select a technical object and write a description of it.
-You must clearly describe the technical object to a non-technical audience.
+Assignment 4: Technical Object Description

+This assignment asks that you select a technical object and write a description of its looks, features, and functions.
+In completing this assignment, you will learn how to define and describe a technical object to someone who has little knowledge with it.

-Assignment 5: Course Reflection.
+Assignment 5: Course Reflection

 This last assignment asks you to write a short memo reflecting on the course, its assignments, your learning, and how this learning experience connects to your career as a nurse.

-Weekly Discussion Forums.
+Weekly Discussion Forums

 You are required to participate in five graded online discussions.
 Participation in online discussions involves two distinct activities: an initial response to a posted question and at least two subsequent comments on classmates' responses.

-Exercises.
-You are required to complete three (3) exercises.
+Exercises: You are required to complete three (3) exercises.
 The exercises are on a variety of topics associated with the course modules.
 For more information on the exercises, see the lesson pages for Week 1, Week 2, and Week 4.